cchudzicki-ocw-testing/3.020-spring-2021/content/pages/syllabus.md

 [*18.03 Differential Equations*](https://ocw.mit.edu/search/?q=18.03) or *18.032* is a *corequisite*, meaning students can take *3.020* and *18.03* (or *18.032*) at the same time.

+Go to {{% resource_link "6f1dfa42-bfa7-425a-b4e4-c5adec5e525d" "the instructor insights section" %}} for more details about how this course fits into the MIT Curriculum.

 \*"SC" denotes an [*OCW Scholar*](ocw.mit.edu/course-lists/scholar-courses/) version of a course.
 OCW Scholar courses contain complete multi-media resources designed for independent learners and are organized sequentially.

 ### Course Description